Options trading is a great way to supplement your income or create a flexible source of income.

 Option sellers collect premium and if the underlying stock is not trading below the strike price once the option expires, then the option seller’s profit is equal to the entire premium collected when selling the option.

 Call options enable the option buyer to purchase 100 shares of the underlying stock at the strike price on or before the expiration date.

-As with put options, the buyer pays a premium to the option seller.
+As with put options, the buyer pays an option premium to the option seller.

 Call options are often used by investors for speculative purposes.

 If an investor believes the market value of a stock will increase in the near future, they may purchase a call option, which enables them to control more of the stock, with greater leverage and capital efficiency, than by buying the stock outright (buying call options also has lower black swan tail risk since the maximum loss for the call option buyer is the premium paid for the option).

-Sellers of options will also sell calls if they believe a stock is not likely to rise above the strike price, or if they wouldn’t mind shorting the underlying stock at the strike price.
+Sellers of options can sell calls if they believe a stock is not likely to rise above the strike price, or if they wouldn’t mind shorting the underlying stock at the strike price.

 What is an option writer?

 Option sellers are sometimes referred to as writers.